vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-2-0-Asteria.md

 (v0.86.0 -> v0.87.0)

-High Fidelity's v0.87.0 was merged with Vircadia's v0.86.0 base.
-PR numbers relate to the original High Fidelity repo and can only be retrieved if you have a backup of that repo before it was set to private.
+High Fidelity's v0.87.0 was merged with Vircadia's v0.86.0 codebase.
+PR numbers here relate to the original High Fidelity repo and can only be retrieved if you have a backup of that repo before it was set to private.

 #### General

-* DEV-2649: Fix entities list "filter to frustum" eye button. (#16461)
 * DEV-2330: Improved attenuation zones.
 Redefine an audio zone attenuation coefficient = 1.0 to mean "silent at any distance" instead of extreme falloff with distance.
 This ensures that chatterboxes are not audible outside of their boundary.
 Include code-health improvements to the HRTF.
 New functionality (parametric occlusion/lowpass effect) is not currently used, as it will require a new audio zone type to enable. (#16480)
 * DEV-2769: Remove the "acceleration" entity property from Create app It's a deprecated property that doesn't affect the entity. (#16497)
-* DEV-2760 - Fix Realtime Unfocused to be 60 Hz.
-When choosing "Realtime" rendering in custom graphics or if you're using the High Quality graphics setting, the render/game rate should still target 60hz even when the window is focused.
-This is so that people doing streaming can still have high frame rate rendering when using apps like OBS. (#16496)
-* Added animedit avatar-animation.json graph editor tool animedit is a developer tool used to inspect and edit avatar animation graphs.
+* Added animedit avatar-animation.json graph editor tool.
+Animedit is a developer tool used to inspect and edit avatar animation graphs.
 Note: this is an independent application, separate from the main application. (#16532)
 * Use Alt to clone entities on Mac. (#16443)
+* Add display name field to the log in screen. (#15334)
+* Add automaticLookAt.js to developer scripts
+`automaticLookAt.js` is a script that automatically controls the avatar's head and eye to simulate human interaction during group interactions.
+This PR adds that script to the developer script folder. (#16545)

 * Screenshare in Interface! (#16429)